 This communication flow is not a one-way street.
-It’s not just about pushing a message into the market – it’s about an open dialogue with the community one seeks to address.
+It’s not enough to broadcast a message to the market – what is needed is an open dialogue with the community you want to engage in a conversation.

-This increasingly involves blending business and private tones, professional information exchange, and entertainment – this is what I call „communitainment“.
+This increasingly involves blending business and private tone, professional information exchange, and entertainment – this is what I call „communitainment“.
 It is the focus of my journalistic work.

 Mitteilerei(*) is an editorial office located in Kinding, Germany, focussing on: